ktdreyer/koji-playbooks/README.rst

 * ``setup-koji.yml`` - Installs and configures a Kerberos KDC, koji-hub, and koji-builder.

-Run this playbook on a RHEL 7 or CentOS 7 host with EPEL enabled. /mnt/koji should be a disk with plenty of space.
+Run this playbook on a RHEL or CentOS 7 or 8 host with EPEL enabled. /mnt/koji should be a disk with plenty of space.

 SSL configuration